Lauro235/desktop_digital_website/README.md

 Accessing the body itself proved a little tricky here is an excellent stackoverflow article that explains the solution to [accessing the body of an iframe](https://stackoverflow.com/questions/58802010/iframe-body-when-accessed-through-iframeelement-contentdocument-body-is-an-empty)

 ![Iframe body access](./assets/images_documentation/iframe_body_access.PNG)

+Goal - Stop height of svg from exceeding window height Plan - svg takes up the height and width of it's surrounding container.

+- Grab the height of the browser window with window.innerHeight ✔️
+- Grab the image-container node and see what happens when you change it's width

+Problems